 n =1,33 for acceptance testing and

-n=1,5 for qualification testing)
+n=1,5 for qualification testing

+1 It is good practice not to exceed the physical limits of the device, as stated in the SCD-BSC or SCD-EPD, when applying the margins for acceptance and qualification testing.

+2 In case a reverse current out of specification is measured, it is good practice to make a thermographic picture or emission microscopy of the respective by-pass diode.

 ECSS-E-ST-20-08_0090778

 The increase of temperature in forward mode at maximum operating temperature shall be assessed in order to avoid overheating of the diode.